opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 *Entry and search of premises and vehicles on the premises*

-1 <span id="form5_p1" class="anchor"></span>(1) The defendant must allow \[Mr/Mrs/Miss... (“the supervising solicitor”), together with\]<sup>+</sup> \[name\] ... a solicitor of the Supreme Court from the firm of the plaintiff's solicitors ... and up to ... other persons being ... \[their capacity\] accompanying \[him/them/as appropriate\] to enter the premises mentioned or described in Schedule 1 to this order and any vehicles on the premises so that they can search for, inspect, photograph or photocopy, and deliver into the safekeeping of the plaintiff's solicitors all the documents and articles which are listed or described in Schedule 2 to this order (“the listed items”) or which \[name\] ... believes to be listed items.
+1 (1) The defendant must allow \[Mr/Mrs/Miss... (“the supervising solicitor”), together with\]<sup>+</sup> \[name\] ... a solicitor of the Supreme Court from the firm of the plaintiff's solicitors ... and up to ... other persons being ... \[their capacity\] accompanying \[him/them/as appropriate\] to enter the premises mentioned or described in Schedule 1 to this order and any vehicles on the premises so that they can search for, inspect, photograph or photocopy, and deliver into the safekeeping of the plaintiff's solicitors all the documents and articles which are listed or described in Schedule 2 to this order (“the listed items”) or which \[name\] ... believes to be listed items.
 The defendant must allow those persons to remain on the premises until the search is complete, and if necessary to re-enter the premises on the same or the following day in order to complete the search.

 (2) This order must be complied with either by the defendant himself or by a responsible employee of the defendant or by the person appearing to be in control of the premises.